-Please see the Preliminary Exam Tips for additional guidelines.
+Please see the Preliminary Exam Tips for additional guidance.

 - Early February: Orientation meeting with CAMB chair to outline requirements for preliminary exam proposals and answer any questions about procedures associated with the exam.
 Examples of successful proposals will be provided

-- April 1: Each student will submit the title and specific aims of their proposal to their program chair for approval and also provide a copy to the graduate group office.
+- April 3: Each student will submit the title and specific aims of the proposal to their program chair for approval and to the graduate group office.
 The specific aims should be no more than one page.
 The program chair and/or program advisors will evaluate the specific aims and provide feedback to the student as approval or suggestions for revisions.
 If the aims need to be revised, the student will resubmit the revised aims for approval.

-- April 15: Each student will submit the approved Specific Aims and a detailed outline of the proposal to the program chair and the graduate group office.
+- April 17: Each student will submit the approved Specific Aims and a detailed outline of the proposal to the program chair and the graduate group office.
 The outline does not have to be formally approved by the program chair.
 However, if significant issues are found, the program chair will notify the student.
 At this point the student should be well prepared to write the full proposal.
 The student will be asked to provide suggestions for faculty members of the examination committee.

 - Early May: Each student will be informed of the composition of their examination committee and date/time of the examination.
 Once faculty are chosen to serve on the examination committee, the student must not contact the committee faculty to discuss the prelim proposal.